 The dot product of the cone response image was taken with a center-surround linear receptive field.
 The receptive field was square in shape and its size was equal to the size of cone response images.
-The center of the receptive was a circle of radius the size of the target object.
-The central region was taken to be positive and the surround was negative.
-Each point in the central region was at the same value (chosen to be unity) and the surround was at another value (vs).
+The center of the receptive was a circle of radius the size of the image of the target object.
+The central region was taken to have spatially uniform positive sensitivity, while the surround was taken to have spatially uniform negative sensitivity.
+Each point in the central region had sensitivity vc=1, and each region of the surround had sensitivity vs, which was a parameter of the model.
 The RF was copied three times; one each for the L, M and S cone response images.
 The mean RF response was estimated as the sum total of the dot product of the RF with the L, M and S cone response images.
-A gaussian noise (representing noise in the decision-making process) with mean zero and variance proportional to the total mean RF response was added to the resulting dot product.
+Gaussian noise (representing noise in the decision-making process) with mean zero and variance proportional to the total mean RF response was added to the resulting dot product.
 The proportionality constant to the decision noise variance and the value of the RF surround (vs) were the two parameters of the model.

 To get the threshold of the computational model, we sampled random standard and comparison images from our dataset.
 The receptive field response (noise-added dot product) to the images were compared to predict the image with lighter target object.
 The proportion comparison chosen data was used to get the psychometric function and the threshold of discrimination.
 We estimated the threshold at six values of the covariance scalar at which we performed the human experiments.
 We calculated the mean squared error (averaged over the six covariance scalar values) between the thresholds of the mean human observer and the computational model for a large set of values of the two model parameters: noise variance proportionality constant and RF surround.
 The resulting values were fit with a degree two polynomial of two variables.
 The fit function was used to get the parameters with lowest mean square error.
 These values were chosen as the parameters of the model (surround value -0.1293; noise proportionality constant 0.0904).